Transferable SCF-Acceleration through Solver-Aligned Initialization Learning: Discussion

 ERIC improves on RIC as a wall-time proxy but does not replace wall-time measurements.
-Wall-time depends on hardware, XC-functional, basis set, and implementation, and does not scale linearly with iteration count as different algorithms and molecule sizes shift the computational bottleneck~\citep{liuUniversallyTransferableAcceleration2025}.
-Moreover, ML research code is rarely optimized to match production DFT codes, making absolute wall-time comparisons across methods unreliable.
+Wall-time depends on hardware, XC-functional, basis set, and implementation.
+It does not scale linearly with iteration count, as different algorithms and molecule sizes shift the computational bottleneck~\citep{liuUniversallyTransferableAcceleration2025}.
+ML research code rarely matches the optimization of production DFT codes, making absolute wall-time comparisons across methods unreliable.
 ERIC partially bridges this gap by providing a hardware- and implementation-independent proxy.
-We also note that SAIL finetuning increases total training time by a factor of ${\sim}1.7\times$ relative to the baseline, though this can be significantly reduced by truncating the number of SCF steps during training.

 \textbf{Future work.} Since \ours{} is label-free, data augmentation through chemical perturbations such as H$\leftrightarrow$F substitutions and random atom position perturbations comes at no additional labeling cost.
-Most prior work has focused on small basis sets, with the notable exception of~\citet{liEnhancingScalabilityApplicability2025}, who evaluate on def2-TZVP.
-Whether \ours{} enables reliable acceleration for larger basis sets remains to be tested.
 Adapting \ours{} to periodic systems and to alternative solvers, such as direct energy minimization and second-order SCF methods~\citep{sunGeneralSecondOrder2017}, is a direct extension of the framework presented here.
 Finally, initializing the GNN backbone from a pretrained force-field foundation model could be a path toward better generalization across chemical space at lower per-functional training cost.